agentmodels/agentmodels.org/scratch/plan_rl.md

 2. *Model-free* algorithms do not explicitly represent the transition and reward functions.
 Instead they explicitly represent either a value function (e.g. a Q- or V-function) or a policy.

 ### Q-learning (TD-learning)
 Q-learning is the best known RL algorithm and is model-free.
 A Q-learning agent stores and updates a point estimate of the expected utility of each action under the optimal policy (i.e. an estimate Q^(s,a) for Q_star_(s,a)).
-Provided the agent takes random exploratory actions, these estimates converge in the limit.
-In our framework, it's more natural to implement *Bayesian Q-learning*, where the point estimates are replaced with Bayesian posteriors.
+Provided the agent takes random exploratory actions, these estimates converge in the limit (cite Watkins).
+In our framework, it's more natural to implement *Bayesian Q-learning* (Dearden et al), where the point estimates are replaced with Bayesian posteriors.

 The defining property of Q-learning (vs. SARSA or Monte-Carlo) is how it updates its Q-value estimates.
 After each state transition (s,a,r,s'), a new Q-value estimate is computed:
 Q^(s,a) = r + max_a' Q(s',a')